smbutterfield/ibmt17-18/_15-further-secondary-functions/c1-ex-irregularsecondary.md

 w:C:ii7 V4/3 I{% endcapture %}
 {% include abc-example.html number="1" abc=ex1 %}

 What chordal resolution changes?
 Because secondary dominant chords are so closely related to diatonic circle-of-fifths progressions, you may apply the same principle to repeated series of secondary dominant seventh chords.
 Try the same voice-leading on the following example.
 What changes?
-How does this affect accidentals in the bar.
+How does this affect accidentals within the bar.

 {% capture ex2 %}X:2
 T:Harmonizing consecutive seventh chords